Upgrade Threat Defense

 Step 12 |

-Update intrusion rules (SRU/LSP) and the vulnerability database (VDB).
+Update intrusion rules and the vulnerability database.
 Although the upgrade often updates these components, there could be newer ones available.
-If the component available on the Cisco Support & Download site is newer than the version currently running, install the newer version.
+If the Cisco Support & Download site has a newer version, install it.
 Note that when you update intrusion rules, you do not need to automatically reapply policies.
 You will do that later. |

 Step 13 |